Types of Moving Averages and How to Use Them

 Trading with short and long-term SMAs on AUD/USD chart

-In the chart above, the short-term SMA (SMA 20) is represented by the blue line, while the long-term SMA (SMA 50) is represented by the orange line.
+The chart above shows the short-term SMA (SMA 20) as the blue line, while the long-term SMA (SMA 50) is the orange line.
 However, you can customize these colors through the indicator settings if you prefer different colors.
 Additionally, you can adjust the input settings of the indicator to change the short-term SMA to 5, 9, 10, etc., and the long-term SMA to 100, 200, etc. In other words, you can set it to fit your own strategy.
 As the periods of SMAs increase, they smooth out market fluctuations, but they also exhibit lag in reflecting the current direction.
-When the short-term moving average crosses above the long-term moving average, it is called a 'golden cross' signal.
-When it crosses below the long-term moving average, it is called a 'death cross' signal.
+When the short-term moving average crosses above the long-term moving average, it is called a "golden cross" signal.
+When it crosses below the long-term moving average, it is called a "death cross" signal.

 Exponential Moving Average (EMA)